caxapyk/jekyll-docker/README.md

 Update Jekyll
 -------------
-Use Bundler to manage version of Jekyll and its dependencies.
-To update all packages to thelatest version use command:
+Use [Bundler](https://bundler.io/) to manage Jekyll and its dependencies.
+To update all packages to the latest version use command:
 ```sh
 docker run --rm \
 	--volume="$PWD:/srv/jekyll" \